-I refer to your editorial "Gagging the press will suffocate Hong Kong" (August 11), which incorrectly links the arrest of Mr Jimmy Lai for alleged offences under the National Security Law (the Law) with a completely unrelated issue of press freedom in Hong Kong.
-In carrying out the operation on August 10, the Police clearly stated that the individuals concerned were arrested for suspected collusion with a foreign country or with external elements to endanger national security - a contravention of Article 29 of the Law - and conspiracy to defraud.
+I refer to your editorial "Hong Kong gets steamrolled" (August 11), which incorrectly links the arrest of Mr Jimmy Lai and others for alleged offences under the National Security Law (the Law) with a completely unrelated issue of press freedom in Hong Kong.
+In carrying out the operation on August 10, the Police clearly stated that those individuals were arrested for suspected collusion with a foreign country or with external elements to endanger national security - a contravention of Article 29 of the Law - and conspiracy to defraud.